 Choose Waterproof Glue

-While my standard glue is Titebond II, for this door project I picked up a bottle of Titebond III that is waterproof and made for exterior projects.
+While my standard glue is Titebond II, for this door project, I picked up a bottle of Titebond III that is waterproof and made for exterior projects.

 Clamping the Door Panels

-With both your panels and glue at the ready, it’s time to assemble the door panels.
+With both your panels and glue ready, it’s time to assemble the door panels.
 While my shop has dozens of pipe clamps (pictured) that are cheap and easy to use, you can use a variety of other wood clamps.

 Steps to glue the panels: